Last Updated: November 19, 2018

 What’s sliced fish soup or 鱼片汤 ?
 It’s as literal as it sounds; fresh sliced fish (usually Batang or Grouper) in a fish soup broth with vegetables which most likely originated from the Teo Chews.
 This is usually accompanied with rice or noodles that might come on the side or added into the soup itself.
 Variations include frying the fish beforehand, then adding it into the soup, while evaporated milk is sometimes added as well to give the soup a richer body.

 While I love a decadent plate of Char Kway Teow, there are days where my body cries out for me to stop and to go for something much lighter instead.
-These are the days where a bowl of light and nourishing sliced fish soup comes into the picture.
-But honestly, we don’t need any particular reason to have them, these bad boys are always in our everyday meal picture.
+These are the days where a bowl of light and nourishing sliced fish soup comes into the picture which most Singaporeans perceive as being ‘healthy’.

 So here’s a list of places where you can get your yummy sliced fish soup in Singapore be it rain or shine.
 But do be prepared to queue up to half an hour for some of these stalls, because good things are worth waiting for.